makinacorpus/maintenir-code-lisible/index.md

 for i in ma_liste:
     if i < 10:
         try:
-            while true:
+            while True:
                 answer = ask("why ???")
-                if answer = "idontknow"
+                if answer == "idontknow":
-                    raise DontKnowEception
+                    raise DontKnowException
-            except DontKnowEceptiona as e:
+        except DontKnowException as e:
             for i in range(3):
                 print("ha")
 ```

 ## Maintenabilité